multycloud/multy-docs/blog/2022-06-27-compute-aws-vs-azure-vs-gcp/index.md

 ## What we're doing at Multy

-As we've seen so far, while most of the features in each cloud are similar, there's a lot of differences that make it hard to switch clouds.
+As we've seen so far, while most of the features in each cloud are similar, there's a lot of differences that make it hard to build for multiple clouds.
 This increases your degree of lock-in to your cloud provider.
 That's why we are building Multy - an open source tool that enables developers to deploy cloud-agnostic infrastructure.

-With Multy, you specify how your resource configuration and what cloud you want to deploy in, and we handle the nuances of each cloud for you.
-It's currently available as a Terraform provider.
+With Multy, you specify your resource configuration and what cloud you want to deploy in, and Multy handles the nuances of each cloud for you.
+It's currently available as a [Terraform provider](https://registry.terraform.io/providers/multycloud/multy/latest/docs).

 Let's say we want to deploy a virtual machine with the following configuration:

 - Ubuntu 20.04 LTS
 - 1 CPU core, 1 GB Ram
 - Ephemeral public IP
-- SSH configured
+- SSH configured with public key `./ssh_key.pub`
 - Located in London
+- Starts an HTTP server with a static webpage

 Here's how a Terraform configuration looks like in Multy and in the different cloud providers: